DASKA

 Sickness will always pick some out of the hat.

 You are on the highway, crouching over the wheel.
 And your car is hurtling down the centre of that dotted white line.
 The miles are racing away, captured by the minutes changing in slow rhythm on your watch.
+A speeding car a hundred yards ahead looks still, its red lights flicker intermittently.

 Vantage Rock lived up to its name all right!
 Gaunt rock, pervasive in panorama.
 Stark and sheer rock.
 Peaked crags that grabbed the first rays of the sun and wrapped them round their flinty heads.
+What hard and minatory faces, that plunged to barren earth thousands of feet below!

 One day a sparrow came, alighted on my balcony railing